 Additional Tips

-- Otherwise, you can convert the dataset into a Table (Insert > Table) including additional rows.
-After that, apply Conditional Formatting to the selective column and it will work automatically for future inserts.
+- Alternatively, convert the dataset into a Table (Insert > Table) including additional rows.
+Then apply Conditional Formatting to the selected column and the specified conditional formatting will be automatically applied to future inserts.

 Things to Remember

-- Make sure you only refer to the columns as Absolute Cell References, not the row numbers.
+- Make sure to only refer to the columns as Absolute Cell References, not the row numbers.

 - Always refer to the top left cell of the selected column where the values start.

-- If you copy the rule with Format Painter from one column to another, make sure to check on the column reference.
+- If you copy the rule with Format Painter from one column to another, make sure to check the column references.

 Download Practice Workbook